Great to have you here, Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 Just goes to show you it is true.

-More and more Republicans are going to start talking this way.
+And they're worried sick, more and more Republicans are going to start talking this way.

-Panel discussion on Marco Rubio and me.
+Anderson Cooper 360 last night, panel discussion on Marco Rubio and me.

 Rush Limbaugh came to his defense.

-This is what I was talking about earlier when I say I think some of these professional media analysts, God bless them, and they do hard work, and many of them they're just fine people, but I don't know that they have the ability to see these debates the way people watching the debates on TV see them.
+This is what I was talking about earlier when I say, I think some of these professional media analysts, God bless them, and they do hard work, and many of them, they're just fine people, but I don't know that they have the ability to see these debates the way people watching the debates on TV see them.

-Clearly it was not a positive.
+Clearly, it was not a positive.

-Clearly it was not his best, but I don't think it ruined his chances and wiped him out, like some in the media opine.
+But I don't think it ruined his chances and wiped him out, like some in the media opine.

 Audio soundbite number four next is Gloria Borger reacting to this.